drudru/KeyBox/README.md

 <img src="Images/Front.jpg" width="320" height="240" /> <img src="Images/Back.jpg" width="320" height="240" />

+## News / Updates

+2017-08-28 - I've been using the device for a week and got all the code up on github.
+I will now work on the next big milestone.
+I will build a tiny distro for download that has everything configured and installed.

 ## Important Disclaimers

 * This software is considered to be in Alpha state.